Practical Guide · RPDATE Blog

 The key quality driver is your first line.
 Instead of neutral openers like "Hi", respond to scene context with a position, action, or precise observation.
 That gives the model material for a high-quality continuation.

-If you want practical opener patterns, read AI Roleplay Guide.
+If you want practical opener patterns, read AI Roleplay Guide: Scenes & Techniques.

 What people get wrong about no-login chat